 Below is a sketch map depicting the layout of Ringbrough Farm and Battery during the Second World War.
 There is very little land trace of the unit’s existence.

-This slightly surreal sight of a bank of sandbags on the sand affords temporary cliff toe protection for the Aldbrough gas storage facility [05/05/12].
+This somewhat surreal sight of a bank of sandbags on the sand affords temporary cliff toe protection for the Aldbrough gas storage facility [05/05/12].

 However, individual bags are plucked from the stack by the tide [05/05/12].